2025 Santa Fe Heritage Awards Recipients

 PRESERVING PLACE: THE SANTA FE SYMPOSIUM

-New Mexico History Museum, April 26, 2025, 8:30am-4:30pm
+New Mexico History Museum, April 26, 2025, 8:30 AM–4:30 PM

-9am | Welcome and announcements
+9:00 AM | Welcome and Announcements

-9:15-10:20 am | Old Santa Fe Association and Historic Santa Fe Foundation: Our History and Future
+Old Santa Fe Association and Historic Santa Fe Foundation: Our History and Future

 Panelists: Edward Archuleta (OSFA), Randy Bell (OSFA), Melanie McWhorter (HSFF), Mac Watson (HSFF).

-10:30-11:40am | Archeology and Preservation in Downtown Santa Fe’s Historic Districts
+Archaeology and Preservation in Downtown Santa Fe’s Historic Districts

-11:40am-12:40pm | Lunch Break (off-site and on your own)
+11:40 AM–12:40 PM | Lunch Break (off-site and on your own)

-12:45pm-1:55pm | State Historic Preservation Office (SHPO) Role in State and National Preservation
+State Historic Preservation Office’s (SHPO) Role in State and National Preservation

-Panelists: SHPO staff Karla McWilliams, Steven Moffson, and Matt Saionz.
+SHPO staff Karla McWilliams, Steven Moffson, and Matt Saionz.|

-This presentation will provide an introduction to the New Mexico Historic Preservation Division programs.
+This presentation will provide an introduction to the New Mexico Historic Preservation Division’s programs.
 The talk will discuss tax credits, funding options, and levels of historic designation.
 Karla McWilliams is the Deputy Director of the NMHPD and formerly served as CLG and Grants Coordinator.
 She will speak on grant funding and the Certified Local Government program.
-Steven Moffson is a historian with the New Mexico Historic Preservation Division and he will discuss the National and State Register.
+Steven Moffson is a historian with the New Mexico Historic Preservation Division, and he will discuss the National and State Register.
 Matt Saionz is a historian with the New Mexico Historic Preservation Division.
 He will talk about how he manages the tax credit program and coordinates the state historic marker program.

-2:05-3:20pm | Architectural Design in Santa Fe with Santa Fe AIA
+Architectural Design in Santa Fe with Santa Fe AIA

 Panelists: Shawn Evans, AIA, Richard Martinez, AIA, Beverley Spears, FAIA, and Gayla Bechtol, AIA.